thoughtbot/ruby-science/book/code_smells/case_statement.md

 ## Type Codes

-Some applications contain type codes: fields that store type information about objects.
-These fields are easy to add and seem innocent, but they result in code that's harder to maintain.
+Some applications contain type codes&mdash;fields that store type information about objects.
+These fields are easy to add and seem innocent, but result in code that's harder to maintain.
 A better solution is to take advantage of Ruby's ability to invoke different behavior based on an object's class, called "dynamic dispatch."
 Using a case statement with a type code inelegantly reproduces dynamic dispatch.

 The special `type` column that ActiveRecord uses is not necessarily a type code.
-The `type` column is used to serialize an object's class to the database, so that the correct class can be instantiated later on.
+The `type` column is used to serialize an object's class to the database so that the correct class can be instantiated later on.
 If you're just using the `type` column to let ActiveRecord decide which class to instantiate, this isn't a smell.
 However, make sure to avoid referencing the `type` column from `case`